 In this sense, not only can marshmallow root help when you’re currently experiencing symptoms, but it can also work to help alleviate chronic digestive disorders as well as to prevent symptoms in the future.
-I take Marshmallow Root capsules, which you can find at any natural food store, or buy online.
+You may find Marshmallow Root capsules, which you can find at any natural food store, or buy online to be helpful.

 Other health benefits of marshmallow root is it helps treats colds and coughs, fights bacterial infections, helps treat skin issues such as eczema, reduces inflammation and water retention, and more!

 Peppermint is very calming on the digestive system and also has a numbing effect when you’re experiencing indigestion or gas.
 Whether you drink peppermint tea, take peppermint tablets or beads, or simply include fresh peppermint in your smoothies, you’ll notice peppermint can diffuse a gassy belly fairly quickly.
 Note: avoid peppermint candy, as it contains sugar which can worsen your symptoms.

 When I’m having IBS symptoms, I’m in the habit of taking peppermint beads after I eat a meal, as coated peppermint beads survive the stomach and are released in the bowel, alleviating the affected area efficiently.
 You can also use peppermint capsules, but I’ve never tried them, so I can’t speak to their effectiveness.